Cerberus0013/Horiseon-Refactoring/README.md

 did the same in the content sectio

-consolidated content sections from 9 to 3
+consolidated content sections from 9 to

+updated notes for reference